exercism/problem-specifications/exercises/robot-name/description.md

 respond with a new random name.

 The names must be random: they should not follow a predictable sequence.
 Random names means a risk of collisions.
-Your solution should ensure that every existing robot has a unique name.
+Your solution must ensure that every existing robot has a unique name.